KarlKFoley/Inft2012-SixOfOne/Karl and James Work Journal .md

     * Could not call Ai class on player array correctly
     * Ended up merging the AI and player classes.
 * Added missing comments in the code.
-* Moved code out of roll button so that Ai could roll the dice with out having to call the on click methord for roll dice which players use.
+* Moved code out of roll button so that Ai could roll the dice with out having to call the on click method for roll dice which players use.
 * Fixed issue with scoring being assigned instead of being +=